 Organic Sedimentary Rocks

-Another type of sediment actually forms in the sea as microscopic organisms — plankton — build shells out of dissolved calcium carbonate or silica.
+Another type of sediment actually arises in the sea as microscopic organisms—plankton—build shells out of dissolved calcium carbonate or silica.
 Dead plankton steadily shower their dust-sized shells onto the seafloor, where they accumulate in thick layers.
 That material turns to two more rock types, limestone (carbonate) and chert (silica).
 These are called organic sedimentary rocks, although they're not made of organic material as a chemist would define it.

 Another type of sediment forms where dead plant material builds up into thick layers.
 With a small degree of compaction, this becomes peat; after much longer and deeper burial, it becomes coal.
 Coal and peat are organic in both the geological and the chemical sense.